Access Period: 90 Days

 Mr. Palazzolo is an ASE certified Master Technician, chaired the SAE All-Wheel Drive Standards Committee, and has been an active SAE member since 1990.
 He is a past recipient of the SAE Forest R. McFarland Award for distinction in professional development and education (2007) and also achieved the SAE Master Instructor designation (2010).

 Mr. Palazzolo is the award winning author of High-Performance Differentials, Axles & Drivelines.
 He has designed, built, campaigned and supported various race cars and teams for both professional and amateur racing organizations.
 His scope of work has been entire vehicle inclusive but also focused on competitive, high-performance drivetrain systems.
 He holds a Bachelors degree in Mechanical Engineering from Cleveland State University and a Masters degree in Automotive Engineering from Lawrence Technological University.
 He has received numerous patents for his work and creativity in advancing mobility systems.

 - 90 days of single-user access (from date of purchase) to the 5 hour course

 - Instructor follow up to your content questions

-- 0.6 CEUs*/Certificate of Achievement (with satisfactory post-test score)
+- 0.5 CEUs*/Certificate of Achievement (with satisfactory learning assessment score)

 SAE "e-Seminars" are electronically delivered seminars featuring full-motion video illustrated with synchronized presentation slides. e-Seminars are based on some of SAE's most highly attended and rated classroom seminars.